knpuniversity/symfony4/knpu/ep5-forms/autocomplete-endpoint.md

 # Autocomplete Endpoint & Serialization Group

-To get our autocomplete fully working, we need an API endpoint that can return a list of user information.
+To get our autocomplete fully working, we need an API endpoint that returns a list of user information - specifically user *email* addresses.
 We can do that!
-Let's create a new controller for this:
+Create a new controller for this:
 `AdminUtilityController`.
 Make that extend the normal `AbstractController` and add a `public function getUsersApi()`.
 To make this a real page, add `@Route("/admin/utility/users")`.
 And, just to be extra fancy. let's also add